Searching for links to the tools you use most? You're in luck!

 Staff Guidelines During Referendum Campaign

-Minnesota political campaign laws are very clear that NO SCHOOL DISTRICT FUNDS can be used to promote a YES or NO vote for a bond, or for an individual candidate or position.
-The school district may (and will) use funds to provide factual information so that voters can make an informed choice.
+Minnesota political campaign laws are very clear that NO SCHOOL DISTRICT FUNDS can be used to promote a "yes" or "no" vote for a bond, or for an individual candidate or position.
+The school district may use funds to provide factual information so that voters can make an informed choice.

-The district’s role is to INFORM citizens - not to advocate for a “Yes” or “No” vote.
+The district’s role is to INFORM citizens - not to advocate for a particular vote.

-All referendum informational materials prepared or distributed with the use of school district funds must be approved by the Communications Office.
-The goal of the district’s informational campaign is to keep residents informed and provide accurate information in a neutral manner.
+Note: All referendum informational materials prepared or distributed with the use of school district funds must be approved by the Communications Office.
+The goal of a district’s informational campaign is to keep residents informed and provide accurate information in a neutral manner.

 - Answer factual questions about the issues